Response

 } else {

-// Remove unnecessary timer to prevent memory leaks
+// Remove unused timer to prevent memory leaks from accumulating timers

 Timer::del($timer);

-// Send an empty Chunk to notify the client that the response has ended
+// Output empty Chunk to notify client that response is complete

 $connection->send(new Chunk(''));